reiokr/bookmarking-app/README.md

 https://ytbookmarks.netlify.app/

-Add your bookmarks.
+**Bookmark your favorite videos or websites.**
-This app is suitable for learners who use YouTube videos.
+This app is great for learners who use YouTube videos.
-Can bookmark videos at current time.
+You also can bookmark **YouTube** videos at current time.